 Low-latency Security Requirements

-Low latency for networks in regard to security becomes even more important; especially due to recent changes in how people work remotely and emerging technologies.
+Modern networks and applications have higher levels of cyber-security requirements, which can add overhead and delays that impede the goal of low latency.

 Securus Communications[6] points out 5 reasons why low latency is important for today's networks.